© Paul Herrmann

 Hello, you’ve reached the official website of Manchester based, crime writer Cath Staincliffe.
 I’m the author of the Sal Kilkenny private eye stories and creator and scriptwriter of Blue Murder, ITV’s hit detective drama starring Caroline Quentin as DCI Janine Lewis.
 I write the Scott & Bailey books, based on the much loved ITV1 police series.
 My standalone titles, psychological fiction exploring topical moral dilemmas, have been very popular on the Amazon Kindle.
 Thank you to everyone who has borrowed, bought or downloaded one of my books.
 Here on the site you can find out about me and my writing, read my blog and flash fiction, sample extracts from my work, watch interviews and readings and find links to buy my latest books.

 The nights are drawing in.
-Time to curl up with a good book (well, when isn’t it?)
-Here are some I’ve really enjoyed, hope you find something you like.
+Time to curl up with a good book (well, drugs when isn’t it?)
+Here are some I’ve really enjoyed, order hope you find something you like.

 A Little Life by Hanya Yanagihara